Welcome to The Penczykowski Lab!

 A4: Our lab is currently focusing on the interaction between Plantago species and their powdery mildew pathogens along a large latitudinal gradient in the central USA, as well as locally in the St. Louis area.
 Visit the Research page for details.

 Q5: How did you become interested in diseases of terrestrial plants?

-A5: This is an excellent question, with a long answer that I’m in the process of editing (as of Nov 16, 2017):
+A5: This is an excellent question, with a long answer:

 When I was in high school in Madison, Wisconsin, I asked my chemistry teacher, Kathy Mosher, whether labs at the University of Wisconsin-Madison ever hired high school students to wash dishes for pay.
 It turned out that her husband’s lab was looking for a summer assistant, and I had the good fortune to be hired.
 I started working in Deane Mosher‘s biomolecular chemistry lab the summer after 10th grade, and continued into my freshman year at UW-Madison.
 There, I progressed from washing dishes, stuffing pipette tips, and brooding fruit flies to performing PCR, western blots, and tissue culture.
 Deane Mosher and Fran Fogerty got me truly hooked on science, and remain mentors of mine to this day.